Mount Merrion: 20th century

 The estate at Mount Merrion began being sold off to property developers (Mount Merrion Estates) around 1925, as this area of Dublin rapidly built up with suburban housing in the mid-20th century.
 Mount Merrion House itself was sold to the Catholic Church in 1936.
 The main house was converted for use as a Catholic church.
 A new church, the Church of St Therese, was built alongside in 1956.
 Much of the house was demolished during the late 1970s.
 However, the front block of the house was retained and a new community centre was built onto the back of it.
 Plans for recent construction work on the community centre originally involved the demolition of the house, however, the plans were amended due to protests.
 The stables survive beside the church.
 The original granite gateway was salvaged and now stands as the entrance to Willow Park School on Rock Road (Willow Park's own original gateway on Booterstown Avenue was later removed).
-Part of the estate eventually became the men-only Fitzwilliam Lawn Tennis Club on Appian Way.
+Part of the estate eventually became the Fitzwilliam Lawn Tennis Club.
 These lands were part of the Fitzwilliam and later Pembroke Estates.

 After the move of University College Dublin to its Belfield campus, many students chose to live in the area.